christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

 **Let's also test connectivity through some command line client tools like SQL*Plus**

-**Connect to database instance using Oracle SQL Plus**
+**Connect to the database instance using Oracle SQL Plus**

-For SQL*Plus, you will need to have tnanames.ora to connect to your database from your Bastion Server-
+For SQL*Plus, you will need to have tnsnames.ora to connect to your database from your Bastion Server

 You can either ssh into your EXACS VM to get the connection string (tnsnames.ora), or you could ask you DBA to provide you with the necessary details.